Datavault-UK/automate-dv-docs/docs/macros.md

         ),

         row_rank_union AS (
-            SELECT *,
+            SELECT ru.*,
                    ROW_NUMBER() OVER(
-                       PARTITION BY CUSTOMER_HK
+                       PARTITION BY ru.CUSTOMER_HK
-                       ORDER BY LOAD_DATE, RECORD_SOURCE ASC
+                       ORDER BY ru.LOAD_DATE, ru.RECORD_SOURCE ASC
                    ) AS row_rank_number
-            FROM stage_union
+            FROM stage_union AS ru
-            WHERE ORDER_FK IS NOT NULL
+            WHERE ru.ORDER_FK IS NOT NULL
-            AND BOOKING_FK IS NOT NULL
+            AND ru.BOOKING_FK IS NOT NULL
             QUALIFY row_rank_number = 1
         ),